Photo by Johnny Ferro

 Rountree has since performed in national theaters and avant-garde spaces in Europe, including the Théâtre de la Bastille, the Pompidou Center in Paris, as well as the Ballhaus Ost in Berlin.
 He has also directed workshops at the Espace Van Gogh in Arles.

-Jordan Rountree is based in Los Angeles and represented by Baert Gallery.
+Jordan Rountree is based in Los Angeles and Berlin and represented by Baert Gallery.